thiippal/abulafia/examples/README.md

 #### Specifying data types

-Each crowdsourcing task requires a data specification, which determines the types of input and output data associated with the task.
+Each Task requires a data specification, which determines the types of input and output data associated with the Task.

 In the YAML configuration, the inputs and outputs are defined under the top-level key `data` using the keys `input` and `output`.